CloudMonitorApp/APIFlow/README.md

 ### Prepare controllers
 Similar to special attributes in Eloquent, such as $fillables, APIFlow allows for custom attributes defined as arrays.
 This way you can control how your data is exposed through your API.

-Currently 2 attributes are optionally supported:
+Currently 3 attributes are supported:

 ```php
 /**